jarecoo/practice/notes.md

 - “There really is no such thing as an objectively good or bad occurrence…Situations require our participation, context, and categorization in order to be ‘bad’ [or good]” - The Daily Stoic, p.64
 - Since you bring meaning to circumstances and occurrences, be deliberate about what meaning you ascribe to them (see: Live Life on Purpose)
 - “The longer I live, the more I realize the impact of attitude on life.
 Attitude, to me, is more important than facts.
 It is more important than the past, than education, than money, than circumstances, than failures, than successes, than what other people think or say or do.
 It is more important than appearance, giftedness or skill.
 It will make or break a company...a church....a home.
 The remarkable thing is we have a choice every day regarding the attitude we will embrace for that day.
 We cannot change our past...we cannot change the fact that people will act in a certain way.
 We cannot change the inevitable.
 The only thing we can do is play on the one string we have, and that is our attitude...I am convinced that life is 10% what happens to me and 90% how I react to it.
 And so it is with you...we are in charge of our attitudes.”
+- If it’s possible to have extremely good circumstances, but still be the most wretched miserable person in the world, then it’s possible to be happy, hopeful, and positive in the worst possible circumstances.
+You dictate how you feel, not your circumstances or environment.
 - “Here’s the secret to being happy.
 Just pretend you are happy and eventually you’ll forget you’re pretending”
 - Working hard and achieving success doesn’t lead to happiness.
 Being happy first leads to success.
 - “Be happy => Great Work => Big Success” The Happiness Equation, p.6